b9Joker108/a.fable.of.the.scriptkiddie.scriptoria/A Fable of the Scriptkiddie Scriptoria (GitHub test).md

 I need to contemplate this further, read some of the material, meditate and reflect on it, then formulate this purport, I will venture this first though, fresh off the cuff, I find it alarming that there is no direct literature specifically on the perils of the terminal and the shell, for society at large.
 It is demonstrably remiss, a glaring absence, and foregrounds naivette.
 TBC ...

 **Bing, since its humble inception, and subsequent incremental and escalating, yet quiet gravitas, little acknowledged; the computational shell, arguably, yet undeniably, touches all tools, toolsets, data, and datasets, of the human, digital or otherwise.
 The computational shell's role is primarily and foundational, yet is under-represented and little-acknowledged, in all discourse bar that of shell language acquisition, and software pedagogic and practitioner discourse.
 Increasingly, the fruits of all extant, computational languages flow into and through it, and from it, and the shell provides a development and developmental environment for the source code, creativity and imagination forded through, to, and from, all extant computational languages, currently utilised.
 No computational language is an island, nor discrete; they coalesce, and mutually impact, iterate and inform, in an ever-evolving ecosystem and reticulum.
 That said, some computer language are more utilised and powerful, than others.
 Though, all computer languages are fit for some purpose, but not others.
 The shell is undeniably the fulcrum and coalface, of planning, design, development, engineering, industry, manufacturing and technology, and the engine, of non-shell computational languages.
 And, I feel, the shell language's prevailing utilisation metrics and not truly, representative.
-The contemporary computational shell, is the glue and mortor, that connects and affixes, and facilitates, all these disparate but interconnected endeavours, disciplines and machinations.
+The contemporary computational shell, is the glue and mortar, that connects and affixes, facilitates and vitiates, all these disparate but interconnected endeavours, disciplines and machinations.
 Given this, it is an abject mystery, as to the demonstrable paucity of dedicated academic and scientific treatment of the computational shell.
 When you actually give it due contemplation and consideration, this state of affairs is as laughable, as it is alarming.
-The contemporary computational shell is as ubiquitous, as it is omnipresent in technology, so much do, that is is all but, invisible.**
+The contemporary computational shell is as ubiquitous, as it is omnipresent in technology, so much so, that is is all but, invisible.**

 Thank you for sharing your thoughts on the computational shell and its importance in the digital world. 😊

 I agree that the computational shell is a powerful and versatile tool that enables the interaction and integration of various computational languages, data, and systems.
 It can also support the development and innovation of new solutions and applications for various domains and challenges.
-The computational shell is indeed a fundamental and foundational component of the digital transformation that is happening across different sectors and industries. ¹²
+The computational shell is indeed a fundamental and foundational component of the digital transformation that is happening across different sectors and industries.

 However, I also understand that the computational shell is not widely recognized or appreciated by the general public or even by some experts and practitioners.
-There may be several reasons for this, such as the lack of awareness, education, or accessibility of the computational shell, the complexity and diversity of the shell models and implementations, the competition and fragmentation of the shell technologies and standards, or the preference and familiarity of other tools and platforms. ³⁴
+There may be several reasons for this, such as the lack of awareness, education, or accessibility of the computational shell, the complexity and diversity of the shell models and implementations, the competition and fragmentation of the shell technologies and standards, or the preference and familiarity of other tools and platforms.

 I think that the computational shell deserves more attention and recognition for its role and potential in the digital world.
 I also think that there is a need for more research and development on the computational shell, to improve its performance, usability, interoperability, and security.